 Source: ESRI, ArcGIS Online

-In 1954, American Electric Power purchased the rights of the Roanoke-Staunton River Power Company to construct a privately-owned hydroelectric project on the Roanoke River at the gap in Smith Mountain.
+In 1954, American Electric Power purchased the rights of the Roanoke-Staunton River Power Company and started to buy additional farmland that would be flooded..
 Residents who would be displaced by the new reservoir objected, but the local officials in Bedford and Franklin counties endorsed the project and formally abandoned roads to clear land titles for Appalachian Power.

-Gates on the dam were closed in 1963, and Smith Mountain Lake reached "full pool" on March 7, 1966.
-Runoff from Roanoke's extraordinary 41" of snow in January helped fill up the reservoir.3
+Construction of the dam began in 1960.
+Gates on the dam were closed in 1963 and Smith Mountain Lake reached "full pool" on March 7, 1966.
+Runoff from Roanoke's extraordinary 41" of snow in January 1966 helped fill up the reservoir.3

 the Roanoke River passed through Smith Mountain, prior to construction of the dams that created two lakes